door favicon

 In the “Delegating” leadership style, you assign tasks, roles, and responsibilities to the experienced team members.
 But here, you take on a more supportive behavior by only monitoring the progress without getting involved.
 The group or team member works on their own and updates you when needed.

-situational leadership door international
+situational leadership

-When To Use Each Situational Leadership® Style?
+When To Use Each Leadership Style?

-The Situational Leadership® model is based on the idea that the most effective leadership style depends on the performance readiness level of the individual or team being led.
+The Situational Leadership® Model is based on the idea that the most effective leadership style depends on the Performance Readiness® level of the individual or team being led.

-Here are the four levels of performance readiness:
+Here are the four levels of Performance Readiness®

 Unable and Insecure or Unwilling (R1)